Poushik11/Tic_Tac_Toe/README.md

 Tic_Tac_Toe :
-A simple, classic Tic-Tac-Toe game implemented in JavaScript.
+A simple,fun and classic Tic-Tac-Toe game implemented in JavaScript.